 In terms of the teaching hours, currently our standard teaching days are as follows: Monday, Tuesday & Thursday: 0900-1900 Wednesday: 0900-1300 Friday: 0900-1800 So all your classes will take place within those hours!
 The latest I had anything scheduled was until 6pm on one day in my first semester.

 I hope that helps!
 Let me know if you have any other questions!
 I took the Globalisation since 1945 module which is one of the core modules from from MA Contemporary History course, and I also took the Historical Methods course which all MA History students take, so I can try to answer any more specific questions you have.

-Hi Rose.
-I'm an international student.
-I was interested in taking admission in History course here.
-I wanted to know the scope of MA History of Warfare and MA Modern British Studies.
-And which course do you suggest me to do.
-Thankyou
+Hi Rose, I'm an international student.
+I was interested in taking admission on a History course here.
+I wanted to know the scope of MA History of Warfare and MA Modern British Studies?
+And which course do you suggest I do?
+Thank you.

 Sorry our mentor has not replied.
 Please contact Dr Steffen Prauser who is a lecturer on the course and may be able to advise further.
 His email address is email@example.com.

 Hi Rose, please can you tell me if you are at any events this autumn?
 I'd like to speak with you about studying a History course!
 Thanks.

 Hi!
 Thanks for your question!
 I'd love to chat with you at an upcoming event.
 We attend a whole range of events throughout the year, both on and off campus and in the EU.
 I'll be at the Russell Group Roadshow, London events, PostgradLIVE in January and a range of the EU events.
 To see the whole list please go here: https://www.birmingham.ac.uk/postgraduate/visit/events and you can then double check with me about which one's I'll be attending!
 Thanks, Rose.